 - Premiums on reinsurance sales topped $1 million, doubling 1979's total with 40 client companies.

-- Reinsurance added its first part-time actuarial support – Greig Woodring, now RGA’s President and Chief Executive Officer.
+- Reinsurance added its first part-time actuarial support – Greig Woodring, who later served as RGA’s President and Chief Executive Officer until his retirement in 2016.

 - Separate department established for facultative underwriting with a staff of two individuals.